‘Amazon Books by Gregory V. Boulware’

 The 65 ft. tractor-trailer rumbled onto the New York Interstate.
 Around noontime the driver came up on a rest stop and parked the 18-wheeler in the truck parking area behind the Petro Station restaurant.
 The driver took a quick look at his cargo lines and checked the tie downs before heading towards the eatery.
 Two man-sized balls of fur squeezed out from the middle of the piles of wood on the back-end of the truck.
 They stumbled into the wooded area of the parking lot.
 Snow began to fall on the foot tracks that the fur balls made in the soil.
 The creatures wandered for several hours around the wooded area.
 They began to realize that this was not home.

 Captain Willice Samuel stood looking over the edge of the cliff, peering down onto the East river Drive.
 The screaming sirens of emergency vehicles filled the normally quiet environment of park life.
 Speeding past the stopped traffic below, the EMR vehicles made their way up the hill to the spot were the kids were playing.
 The Strawberry Mansion Bridge was at a standstill as was the East River Drive traffic.
 Nothing and no one was being allowed to move through the area.
-Traffic backed up all over.
+Traffic was backed up all over.
 Ridge Avenue was being over-crowed with the over flow of rush hour traffic.
 Both river drives, East and West, were backed up into the East Falls area of Midvale Avenue into Henry Avenue.
 The downtown out bound traffic was a mess.
 The local news on automobile radios reported the traffic mess as an accident in the park.
 They were not aware of the trouble that was amiss.
-Emergency vehicles were parked at the spot were the body of Lindsey Irvin lay at bottom of the twelve hundred ft drop from the cliff of the Strawberry Mansion roadway.
+Emergency vehicles were parked at the spot were the body of ‘Malcolm Xavier’ lay at bottom of the twelve hundred ft drop from the cliff of the Strawberry Mansion roadway.
 The first EMR personnel on the scene could not believe their eyes.

 They’ve seen hillside falls before.
 The boy’s body was not only twisted from the fall, he was mutilated.
 The entire left side torso of his body was missing.
-The child’s inner organs were spewed out all over the and around the spot were he came to rest.
+The child’s inner organs were spewed out all over the ground and around the spot were he came to rest.
 It was like a large airplane propeller swiped him and cut him in half.
 His lower torso was twisted around in the opposite direction of the upper half.
 The look on his face was of utter horror.
 His eyes were wide open.
 His mouth was set in such a way that it appeared that he was trying to say something.
 “He can’t tell us what happened but maybe his friends can”, said one of the workers.
 The other three boys were whisked away by an ambulance and two police cars.
 They were whisked away in a state of shock.
-Malcolm screamed all the way to the hospital.
-The missing parts of the dead boys body was not found during the intensive search area.
+‘Lindsey’ screamed all the way to the hospital.
+The missing parts of the dead boys body were not found during the intensive search area.

 The Forrest Ranger walked over to the Police Captain and stood right in front of him and quietly requested his attention.
 The two men walked to another side of the search area for the private conversation.
 Gerald Glenn has been a Forrest Ranger for more than twenty years.
 Four of those years, his assignment had been the Northeastern Pennsylvania Region.
 Ranger Glenn knows everything about everything in the wild, from its greenery to the smallest of animals.
 Ranger Glenn pointed to something on the ground next to one of the Cherry Blossom trees, a print of something large was present.
 A few feet away in a southwesterly direction, off the roadway of Strawberry Mansion Drive, another large print was found.
 One of the CSI Investigators spoke to himself aloud, “What the fuck is this thing?”
 Ranger Glenn noticed the look on the face of the investigator.
 He and Captain Samuel walked swiftly to where the man was standing and staring.
 They joined the investigator in his bewilderment.
 Gerald Glenn leaned on the thick trunk of the Cherry Blossom tree and thought to himself, “I know this print…they’ll never believe me when I tell them!”
 The ranger walked to the other side of the drive and bent over to see the mark of something on a patch of rhododendrons.
 He could not believe what he was starring at.
 The mark on the bushes and grass gave him no room for doubt.
 The size of the mark and footprint was at least four times the size of the beast that Ranger Glenn was familiar with.
 He just didn’t know how to begin to explain exactly what kind of danger this community, this area, this city would be in if he were to be correct.
 The horrified look on his face was a dead giveaway to the other investigators.
 They wondered what it was that scared the ranger.